SPRINGFIELD – The Illinois State Board of Education today adopted new

-Culturally Responsive Teaching and Leading Standards ensure educators from all backgrounds can teach Illinois’ increasingly diverse students
+Culturally Responsive Teaching and Leading Standards to prepare future educators to teach diverse students.
+ISBE's

 The standards aim to foster classroom and school environments in which every student feels that they belong.
 This feeling of belonging is critical to improving academic and behavioral outcomes for Illinois' increasingly diverse students.
 More than 52 percent of Illinois students identify as students of color and English Learners make up the fastest growing student population, but Illinois' teacher workforce remains more than 82 percent white.
 The ability to reach students from different cultural backgrounds is an essential skill to succeed as a teacher in Illinois today.